Benbebop/Benbebot/tables/bullshitPrivacyPolicy.md

 Acceptance of this policy
 -------------------------

 You acknowledge that you have read this Policy and agree to all its terms and conditions.
 By accessing and using the Website and Services and submitting your information you agree to be bound by this Policy.
-If you do not agree to abide by the terms of this Policy, you are not authorized to access or use the Website and Services.
-This privacy policy was created with the [privacy policy generator](https://www.websitepolicies.com/privacy-policy-generator).
+If you do not agree to abide by the terms of this Policy, we do not care.

 Contacting us
 -------------